 Make sure to have your camera at the ready here!
 The Strokkur geyser shoots off a stream of boiling water every few minutes, so you won't miss it.

 The third significant highlight on the route is Þingvellir National Park, which holds great cultural and geological importance.
 Indeed, here you can walk along a continental rift valley and see the assembly grounds of Iceland's first parliament, established around the year 930 AD.

 Pro tip: Give yourself about 8 hours or more to be able to visit these attractions without rushing.
 There's a lot to see and do in the area, so you can make a whole day out of it.

 What are other things to experience on this route?

-Since the Golden Circle route encompasses such a naturally diverse part of South Iceland, there are many possible add-ons:
+Since the Golden Circle route encompasses such a naturally diverse part of South Iceland, there are many possible add-ons.
+For instance, you could:

-- Nibble on geothermally-grown tomatoes and freshly baked bread at the Friðheimar greenhouse.
+- Sample geothermally-grown tomatoes and freshly baked bread at the Friðheimar greenhouse

-- Experience the scenic plains like Iceland's ancient settlers on a guided horse riding tour.
+- Experience Iceland's scenic plains on a guided horse riding tour

 It's also good to know that the Golden Circle route can be done as a day tour from Reykjavik.
 This makes for an unforgettable day out on an Iceland guided small group tour or if you're visiting on an Iceland stopover.